 The first two designs will allow a comparison of maritimeEXODUS simulation results from high and low resolution versions of the same design.
-This is a vital issue if any analysis is to be integrated into early stage design.
-There is a trade off between how much detail is needed in the design for effective simulation of operations and the need to retain flexibility for early stage design.
-A related issue is to investigate how much input is required from the designer to define all aspects of the simulation; certain inputs, such as the Watch and Station Bill, could be generated from a library of options, rather than requiring designer input to commence analyses.
+This is a vital issue if any personnel movement analysis is to be integrated into early stage design.
+There is a trade off between how much detail is needed in the design, for effective simulation of operations, and the need to retain flexibility for early stage design.
+A related issue is to investigate how much input is required from the designer to define all aspects of the simulation; certain inputs, such as the Watch and Station Bill, could be generated from a library of options, rather than requiring designer input to commence analyses and thus slowing general design progress.